-UT Tyler Mountain Bike Trails is a 3.3 mile moderately trafficked loop trail located near Tyler, TX that features beautiful wild flowers and is rated as moderate.
+UT Tyler Mountain Bike Trails is a 3.3 mile moderately trafficked loop trail located near Tyler, Texas that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The trail is a little confusing as it crosses over itself and the frisbee golf course several times.
 Some of the trail is in need of some help.
 There are tons of roots and loose sand.
 Overall it's challenging enough to be fun and otherwise a good little trail

 Very poorly marked.
 Lots of sand.
 Hard to keep momentum.
 This is my least favorite trail I've ever been on.

 This was my first trail in some time.
 I was a little overwhelmed on a couple turns and grades but feeling exhilarated!